pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-array-with-object.md

 + Select "String name = row.data[0]"

-#|en| Now we need to replace the code of assignment values to array elements with appropriate setters of the <code>Performance</code> class.
+#|en| Now we need to replace the code of assignment values to array elements with appropriate setters of the `Performance` class.

 Select "row.data[0] = "Liverpool""